Injection Drug Use Bridge to Health Program

 The Washington University Bridge to Health Program provides additional services to patients who inject drugs and are admitted to the hospital with invasive infections.

 Patients in the program have FREE access to health coaches, mental health services, clinical case management, transportation and medication assistance (if eligible) and connection to care after treatment of the infection is completed.
-We have a team of people and additional resources to help you over the next few weeks .
+We have a team of people and additional resources to help you for several weeks.

 Meet the Team